22

 Location

-Thymiana lies seven kilometers to the South of the city of Chios, past Kambos.
-It has approximately 1600 inhabitants therefore being one of the largest settlements of Chios.
-The village used to be called "Efthymiana", a renowned place for its many quarries from which the Thymianousiko stone was extracted in many shades of brown and red.
-This stone is an excellent decorative substance for buildings; it was used in building mansions and churches in Kambos and it is continued to be used today.
+The village used to be called "Efthymiana", a renowned place for its many quarries, from which the Thymianousiko stone was extracted in many shades of brown and red.
+This stone is an excellent decorative substance for buildings and used in building mansions and churches in Kambos.
+Even today it is still used for construction purpose.

 The 4th of September is the national day for the area honoring the memory of Agia Ermioni.
 This day, local orchestras play traditional island tunes in the large fair that takes place by the church this day.